My name is Ailbhe Wheatley and I am a writer and visual artist based in East Clare.

 artist statement:

 When I paint I am poised, swept into the colours, waiting for that tiny moment of affirmation when the world makes sense again.
-My visual practice is a way to reimagine an ideal.
-It is both in-between, best of both, but it is never too far away from it.
+My visual practice is a way to dream up or reimagine an ideal, but it is never too far away from the senses.

 When I write, I am feeling it all, rummaging my way through a flurry of thoughts and feelings.